What happens if a bird gets too wet?

 Bird nests aren’t generally as scary or daunting as removing something like a hornet or wasp’s nest, but they can be as dangerous.
 But if you’re a home owner faced with a bird nest removal, here are some tips and mistakes to avoid.

-Read: How do you spot a Chuck will widow?
+Read: How do you get a picky bird to eat?

 Do birds rebuild nests?